I'm Honey!

 Honey good in the kitchen cooking up something for her new hobby after 50 showing how to overcome obstacles or the "pits" in the cherries of life.

 I suggest spending some time alone.
 It will help you understand your feelings.
 You should not depend on the comfort of others because you have to live with your own answer.
 The quiet of the day or night when you have the solace to think will be your friend—not others.
+Taking time to rest and reflect is essential for processing your emotions and moving forward.

 No one knows you better than you know yourself.
 Have faith in your ability to do whatever it takes to turn a regret into a positive lesson.
+I have heard from others that sharing and listening to advice about regret can offer new perspectives and comfort.

 Regret is an awful feeling that you feel in the pit of your stomach.
 It arises because you believe there was something you did or should have done differently to avoid a negative outcome.